efdevcon/devcon-website/src/content/sections/en/how-will-the-auction-work.md

 ## What will the POAP NFTs be good for?

-There may be future opportunities to provide rewards or discounts to those who hold a Devcon Raffle+Auction POAP NFT.
+There may be future opportunities to provide rewards or discounts to those who hold a Devcon Auction & Raffle POAP NFT.

 ---